-The original temple, whose two exquisite buddha figures in white jade - one a sitting Buddha at 1.95 meters and weighing 3 tonnes and the other a small, 96-centimeter-long reclining Buddha (which, in Buddhism, is a symbol of Buddha in death, just prior to his transcendence) - were donated to the temple by a Chinese devotee living in Burma (they were transported by sea to Shanghai).
-How the temple came into being, and how it got its first two Buddha figures, is an interesting story in itself...
+The original temple, whose two exquisite Buddha figures in white jade - one a sitting Buddha at 1.95 meters and weighing 3 tons and the other a small, 96-centimeter-long reclining Buddha (which, in Buddhism, is a symbol of Buddha in death, just prior to his transcendence) - were donated to the temple by a Chinese devotee living in Burma (they were transported by sea to Shanghai).
+How the temple came into being, and how it got its first two Buddha figures, is an interesting story in itself.

 Since the monastery is also visitor-friendly, it has a souvenir shop as well as a vegetarian restaurant that serves tasty, modestly-priced meals prepared by the monks themselves (the monastery is no stranger to "the service industry" - during the Cultural Revolution, which was a difficult time for many temples especially, the monks of Jade Buddha Temple monastery kept themselves alive by making handicrafts which were sold to devout local followers, who supported the monks in this and in many other ways, as is the custom in Buddhism).

 * The location/ destination of the other three statues donated to Hui Gen by Chen Jun-Pu is unknown, but they seem not to have ended up on Mount Putuo, as the prominent Buddhist figure on the island, not surprisingly, is Guanyin, aka the "Goddess of Mercy", and the patron saint, as it were, of sailors.